Zixuanvanessa/secondbrain_mvp/README.md

 # secondbrain_mvp
-A reflective web-based system for clarifying thought and values.
+A reflective web-based system for long-term decision support